 The National Air and Space Museum is also a host site for meetings of the SSEP Step 2 Review Board, where the finalist flight experiment proposals from each community are reviewed, and the flight experiments are selected.
 The Review Board includes Museum staff.
 To date, the Museum has hosted Step 2 Review Boards for SSEP Mission 1 to ISS, Mission 2 to ISS, and Mission 3 to ISS.

 The Center for the Advancement of Science in Space (CASIS) is tasked with managing the International Space Station (ISS) National Laboratory (NL) in accordance with a Cooperative Agreement with NASA.
-In June 2012, the National Center for Earth and Space Science Education and CASIS entered into a Memorandum of Agreement to mutually leverage, through education and public efforts such as SSEP, understanding of ISS as a national and unparalleled platform for innovation, which can benefit all humankind and inspire a new generation to look to the stars.
-As part of this Agreement, CASIS is helping to underwrite communities engaged in Mission 3 and Mission 4 to ISS.
-To date, CASIS support has helped 9 of 17 communities participate in Mission 3 to ISS, reflecting a projected 4,175 students formally immersed in experiment design and proposal writing across 9 states (CA, HI, KS, MA, MI, NJ, NY, NC, TX), and 785 expected flight experiment proposals.
+In June 2012, the National Center for Earth and Space Science Education and CASIS entered into a Memorandum of Agreement to mutually leverage, through education and public outreach efforts such as SSEP, an understanding of ISS as a national and unparalleled platform for innovation, which can benefit all humankind and inspire a new generation to look to the stars.
+As part of this Agreement, CASIS helped underwrite communities engaged in Mission 3 and Mission 4 to ISS:

 The NASA Nebraska Space Grant Consortium partners with NCESSE on the development and delivery of SSEP Community Network Meetings, which are held for SSEP delegations attending the launch in Florida.
 Such meetings have been held at the Florida Institute of Technology in concert with the launches of STS-134, in May 2011, and STS-135, in July 2011.
 Nearly 300 SSEP students, teachers, parents, and stakeholders attended each of these launches.
 Consortium Associate Director Michaela Lucas delivered featured presentations on the National Space Grant Network at the meetings.